 The average person in Jordan also spends a huge bulk of their money on rent, almost as much as restaurants.

-Transportation is also vital for an average citizen of Jordan and right after transportation come the sports: as much as 10% of the people’s average salaries go on fitness clubs, memberships and other types of pastime.
+Transportation is also vital for an average citizen of Jordan and right after transportation comes sports: as much as 10% of the people’s average salaries go on fitness clubs, memberships, and other types of pastimes.

 Average Costs Breakdown

 It is actually shocking how people manage to make ends meet in Jordan, with such low salaries and such a high standard of living.

 For example, a minimum wage is only about 366.2$ which would make it literally impossible to cover all the aforementioned expenses, especially for those who are renting an apartment.